(Hey, shiny friends, set your sarcasm meter on HIGH for this one.)

 It’s totally unfair, isn’t it?

-If something’s not a problem for you, you just go right ahead and assume the liberal media or the tea party or some sort of fake news has exaggerated something just to stir up some shit.
+If something’s not a problem for you, you just go right ahead and assume the liberal media or the tea party or some sort of reality show news has exaggerated something just to stir up some shit.

-I dunno, you decide; I guess it’s kind of a toss-up.
+I dunno, you decide; I guess it’s a toss-up.

 On the one hand, there’s all that privilege-y stuff you rightfully deserve just because you exist and are lucky in one way or another and should be rewarded for all the things you didn’t even do, and on the other hand, you’ve got your conscience to consider.